n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awstranscribe.md

 # AWS Transcribe

-AWS Transcribe node allows you to automate work in the AWS Transcribe platform and integrate AWS Transcribe with other applications. n8n has built-in support for a wide range of AWS Transcribe features, which includes basic operations like creating, deleting, and getting transcription jobs.
+The AWS Transcribe node allows you to automate work in the AWS Transcribe platform and integrate AWS Transcribe with other applications. n8n has built-in support for a wide range of AWS Transcribe features, which includes basic operations like creating, deleting, and getting transcription jobs.

 On this page, you'll find a list of operations the AWS Transcribe node supports and links to more resources.